General terms and conditions with customer information

 If there are several of the aforementioned alternatives, the contract is concluded at the time at which one of the aforementioned alternatives occurs first.
 The period for accepting the offer begins on the day after the offer is sent by the customer and ends at the end of the fifth day following the sending of the offer.
 If the seller does not accept the customer’s offer within the aforementioned period, this is deemed to be a rejection of the offer, with the result that the customer is no longer bound by his declaration of intent.

-2.8 Order processing and contact are usually made by email and automated order processing.
-The customer must ensure that the e-mail address given by him to process the order is correct so that the e-mails sent by the seller can be received at this address.
-In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or by third parties commissioned with the order processing can be delivered.
+2.9 Orders are processed and contact is usually made by email and automated order processing.
+The customer must ensure that the e-mail address given by him to process the order is correct, so that the e-mails sent by the seller can be received at this address.
+In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or third parties commissioned by the seller to process the order can be delivered.

 3.1 Consumers generally have a right of withdrawal.